AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/blender.md

 #### Software.

-You must specify all the host software and plugin services you need in order for them to be made available to the render nodes and to have their environments correctly set.
+You must specify all the host software and plugin services you need for them to be made available to the render nodes and to have their environments correctly set.

 * Go to the **Software** tab and choose a recent version of Blender.